RickCarlino/unpopularideas/README.md

 ===============

 Have a great idea you want to tell the world and collaborate over?
 Get a reddit account.

-Have an awful idea that no one wants to hear and is best kept secret to avoid ridicule?
+Need a place to post your unpopular ramblings that no one wants to listen to?
 You're in the right place.

 Installation
 ============